DeltaPeeper/OmegaPacks/README.md

 # OmegaPacks
-This is the Source Code & Modpack Files for the OmegaPacks Launcher
+This is the Modpack Files for the OmegaPacks Launcher